BAMresearch/aRTist-handbook/source/tutorial_projection_images.rst

 You can draw regions of interest with your mouse on the image in the *Image Viewer*.
 If |icon-optimize| :guilabel:`Optimize display` is activated, the grey value range will be adjusted to match the minimum and maximum intensity inside your region of interest (:numref:`imageViewerROI`).

-To remove the ROI again, click anywhere in the image (but not on the ROI's border).
+To remove the ROI, click anywhere in the image (but not on the ROI's border).

 .. _imageViewerROI:
 .. figure:: pictures/tutorial-projection-images-roi.png